aio152/Deep-Reinforcement-Learning-Multi-agents/README.md

 # Files
-Q_learning_diverse contain a simple Q learning solution of the environment with two agents .<br>
+Q_learning_diverse contain a simple Q learning solution of the environment with two agents

-assets contain the assets for the environment.<br>
+assets contain the assets for the environment

-Test-gif contain evaluation of some models after trainning .<br>
+Test-gif contain evaluation of some models after trainning